AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/define-cust-concent.md

 #### Calculated Columns

 If you are on the original architecture (i.e. if you do not have the "Data Warehouse Views" option under the "Manage Data" menu), you will want to reach out to our support team to build out the below columns.
-On the new architecture, these columns can be created from the "Manage Data -&gt; Data Warehouse" page.
+On the new architecture, these columns can be created from the "Manage Data > Data Warehouse" page.
 Detailed instructions are given below.

 A further distinction is made if your business allows guest orders.
 If so, you can ignore all steps for the `customer_entity` table.
 If guest orders are not allowed, ignore all steps for the `sales_flat_order` table.